ClarksonCJ/clarksoncj.github.io/content/posts/contractor_tradecraft.md

 So, I encourage you to spread the word, sharing the wisdom contained in this guide far and wide.
 As the landscape of work undergoes its relentless transformation, the exchange of our collective tradecraft insights will play a pivotal role in shaping a future where change is not just anticipated but navigated with grace and expertise.
-The dialogue we foster today lays the groundwork for a tomorrow where the ethos of contracting and freelancing not only adapts but thrives, heralding a new era of professional excellence and personal fulfillment.
+The dialogue we foster today lays the groundwork for a tomorrow where the ethos of work, whether thats contracting, freelancing or permanent not only adapts but thrives, heralding a new era of professional excellence and personal fulfillment.